DONG QUAI Overview Information

 Dong quai might slow blood clotting.
 Taking dong quai along with medications that also slow clotting might increase the chances of bruising and bleeding.

 Some medications that slow blood clotting include aspirin, clopidogrel (Plavix), diclofenac (Voltaren, Cataflam, others), ibuprofen (Advil, Motrin, others), naproxen (Anaprox, Naprosyn, others), dalteparin (Fragmin), enoxaparin (Lovenox), heparin, warfarin (Coumadin), and others.

 Warfarin (Coumadin) is used to slow blood clotting.
 Dong quai can also slow blood clotting.
 Taking dong quai along with warfarin (Coumadin) can increase the chances of bruising and bleeding.
 Be sure to have your blood checked regularly.
 The dose of your warfarin (Coumadin) might need to be changed.

 The following doses have been studied in scientific research:

-- For early orgasm in men (premature ejaculation): a multi-ingredient cream preparation containing Panax ginseng root, dong quai, Cistanches deserticola, Zanthoxyl species, Torlidis seed, clove flower, Asiasari root, cinnamon bark, and toad venom (SS Cream) was applied to the glans penis 1 hour before sex and washed off immediately before sex.
+- For early orgasm in men (premature ejaculation): A specific cream containing Panax ginseng root, dong quai, Cistanches deserticola, Zanthoxyl species, Torlidis seed, clove flower, Asiasari root, cinnamon bark, and toad venom (SS Cream) has been applied to the glans penis 1 hour before sex and washed off immediately before sex.